-The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed below:
+The Fund makes estimates and assumptions concerning the future.
+The resulting accounting estimates will, by definition, seldom equal the related actual results.
+The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed below.